What to expect -

 Yoga Philosophy, Lifestyle and Ethics -

 Subjects include an introduction to the Yoga Sutras from a modern perspective including the Yamas (Ethical principles & living in harmony) and Niyamas (Personal practices & conscious everyday living) and the 5 Koshas.
-We also explore developing a personal practice and your vision of teaching Therapeutic Mindful Hatha Yoga using the core principles of Mindfulness, Eight Limbs of Yoga and modern ethics.
-Also, as a way of pausing and becoming aware of any changes you have experienced over the course, on the final day you will be asked to write a 2 - 3 page paper on Mindful Yoga and Meditation.
+We also explore developing a personal practice and your vision of teaching Mindful Hatha Yoga & MBSR Yoga Therapy using the core principles of Mindfulness, Eight Limbs of Yoga and modern ethics.
+Also, as a way of pausing and becoming aware of any changes you have experienced over the course, on the final day you will be asked to write a 2 - 3 page paper on Mindful Hatha Yoga, MBSR Yoga Therapy and Meditation.

 Practice teaching -